 Negative online reviews can be categorized in different ways, often depending on the type of the complaint, the tone of the review, reviewer intent, and even the person writing style and personality.
 Here are some common types of negative online reviews:

 In conclusion, understanding the various types of negative online reviews helps businesses navigate and address customer feedback effectively.
-It gives opportunities to leave the review as is and try to respond, or flag and report it if the review violates network’s community guidelines and rules.
+It gives opportunities to leave the review as is and try to respond, or flag and report it if the review violates network’s guidelines.

 What Types of Reviews Raise “Red Flags” Among Customers?

-People are generally reasonable, if a negative review doesn’t raise serious concerns, they are still likely to make a purchase.
+Most people are generally reasonable, if a negative review doesn’t raise serious concerns, they are still likely to make a purchase.
 For example, a lack of return policy can be a major issue, but dissatisfaction with a product’s color is often seen as a personal preference and can even reassure potential buyers that the product itself is fine.
 The same applies to the travel and restaurant industries.
-Issues like bed bug infestations or food poisoning are major red flags for most customers.
-However, complaints about how the food tastes or the view from the window are usually not as concerning to potential customers.
+Issues like pest infestations or food poisoning are major red flags for most customers.
+However, complaints about the taste of the food or view from the window are usually not as concerning to potential customers.

 Which Negative Reviews Should Companies Address and Respond To?